Subha060/GoodsGalaxy-app/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE][licenseLink] file for more details.

+[licenseLink]: LICENSE